VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists/creating-and-deleting-a-price-list.md

 Name - descriptive name of created price list

-Currency - selected from the dropdown currency (according to the list ofВ currencies available in the system)
+Currency - selected from the dropdown currency (according to the list of currencies available in the system)

 Description - brief or full description of the price list, for instance, your price list will be applied for MSRP (Manufacturer's Suggested Retail Price).